jmcbroome/somatic-mutation-analysis/README.md

 We can proceed to pileup at this point.

 samtools mpileup -Q 17 -B -ff QCFAIL -f your_reference.fa merged_sorted.nomm.bam > merged_sorted.nomm.pileup

+We remove potential PCR duplicates based on the fact that they have overtly similar mapping positions.

+python3 qc-utilities/remove_bad_entries.py -i merged_sorted.nomm.pileup -o merged_sorted.nomm.nodup.pileup

+We convert the pileup to a vcf format.
+There's some old code here related to annotating a betabinomial inference of the true body frequency of the data, but this information is not included in the finalized primary analysis.
+Obtain a vcf header for your genome with samtools or bcftools.

+python3 annotation-scripts/pileup_to_annotated_vcf.py -i merged_sorted.nomm.nodup.pileup -a reference_vcf_header.txt -o merged_sorted.nomm.nodup.vcf